aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-jpg/_index.md

 | [SmoothingMode](https://apireference.aspose.com/html/net/aspose.html.rendering.image/imagerenderingoptions/properties/smoothingmode) | This property sets the rendering quality for this image.
 Available values are Invalid, Default, HighSpeed, HighQuality, None, and AntiAlias. |
 | [Text](https://apireference.aspose.com/html/net/aspose.html.rendering.image/imagerenderingoptions/properties/text) | Gets a [TextOptions](https://apireference.aspose.com/html/net/aspose.html.rendering.image/textoptions) object which is used for configuration of text rendering. |

-The following example shows how to use ImageSaveOptions and create the output image with custom save options such as page-size and background color:
+The following example shows how to use ImageSaveOptions and create the output image with custom save options such as a page size and background color:

 {{< highlight java >}}
 using System.IO;